-My Vanilla Latte Coffee Ice Cream is a low carb, sugar-free, rich & creamy ice cream with flavors of coffee & vanilla.
+My Keto Coffee Ice Cream is a low carb, sugar-free, rich & creamy ice cream with flavors of coffee & vanilla.
 A perfect dessert when you crave coffee on a hot summer day.
 This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 If you like coffee ice cream as much as my seven-year-old this recipe is for you.
 I think she would’ve eaten the entire batch of Keto Coffee Ice Cream last night if I let her.
 I made the mistake of letting her sip my iced coffee as a toddler and she’s been hooked ever since.
-She loves anything coffee flavored.
+She loves anything coffee-flavored.

 Now that she is 9 (I’m revising this post a couple of years after sharing the first time) on special occasions she’s allowed to have a cup of decaf coffee.
-And she still picks coffee ice cream almost every time we go to an ice cream shop.
+And she still picks a java themed ice cream almost every time we go to an ice cream shop.

 How to make Coffee Ice Cream